This is my testimony of how Christ has worked in my life

 Soon after this church splitting mess happened, a new Worship Pastor came in and took over the group I was attending.
 At some point, he and I got into a discussion about art.
 I showed him some of my old drawings through the years.
 It took a lot of time and a lot of encouragement before he finally talked me into painting during worship service one Sunday morning.
 It was Easter Sunday in 2008.
 I had this huge wood panel that had been setup and painted black for me.
 It had the words “Life, way, and truth” on one side, and “King of Glory” on another.
 At the top was a huge crown, and below were 2 people, with arms raised, worshiping the King.
 It came out really well, and I wish I had some pictures of it.

 Today, I look back at that painting, and stand in awe of it.
 You see, I painted a man on the left, kind of what the back of myself would have looked like back then.
-On the left was a woman, slightly shorter than me, with long brown hair.
+On the right was a woman, slightly shorter than me, with long brown hair.
 I would like to note that this is the first of a few different times this type of prelude has happened.

 During this time I had decided to go back to school to earn my Bachelor’s Degree in Computer Information Systems at DeVry University.
 I was working full time as an automotive technician and taking on a full time load at school.
 I was very busy all of the time, which I know caused a lot of stress and tension at home.
 But, thank God, I made it through with a 4.0 GPA.
 Within 2 weeks of my graduation, I was offered a job as a Software Developer.
 This was an answer to many, many prayers to get out of the automotive field.
 I still enjoy working on cars now and then, just not for a living.